-CAP due to Pseudomonas sp and other gram-negative rods other than Haemophilus influenzae is relatively rare and often associated with severe pathologic changes in the lungs, as is the case with bronchiectasis.
+CAP due to Pseudomonas sp and other gram-negative rods other than H. influenzae is relatively rare and often associated with severe pathologic changes in the lungs, as is the case with bronchiectasis.
 Antibiotic therapy in such cases requires a tailor made approach, due to the heterogeneity of the disease state in this specific population, such as patients with bronchiectasis, and because of the variability in the susceptibility patterns of the bacterial species involved.
-During the last decade, resistance to drugs typically developed to treat gramnegative infections has risen dramatically.
-For instance, ciprofloxacin resistance of Enterobacter species in Unselected Hospital Departments was 7% in 2009, while the trend in Intensive Care Units showed an increase from 5% in 1998 to 20% in 2008.
+In recent years, resistance to drugs typically developed to treat gram-negative infections has risen considerably.
+The data in NethMap-MARAN 2015 from outpatient departments show amoxicillin-clavulanate resistance in 19% of E. coli strains and in 9% of K. pneumoniae strains.
+Ciprofloxacin resistance was found in 17% of E. coli, 6% of K. pneumoniae and 8% of P.aeruginosa.
+Resistance for $3^{rd}$ generation cephalosporins among E. coli and K. pneumoniae was 5%.
+Resistance for piperacilline-tazobactam was 5% for E. coli and K. pneumoniae and 6%. for P. aeruginosa.
+Co-trimoxazole resistance is >30% in these species.

 Conclusion 1 S. pneumoniae is the most common isolated bacterial cause of CAP in the Netherlands.
 No etiologic agent can be identified in up to half of the episodes of Level 1 CAP.
-A2: Bohte , el Moussaoui , Oosterheert , Snijders , van der Eerden B: Braun , Boersma
+B-A2: Bohte , Braun , Boersma , Graffelman , el Moussaoui , Oosterheert , Snijders , van der Eerden , Meijvis , Postma , van Vught